TobieSurette/snow-crab-population-dynamics/studies/instar analysis/ReadMe.md

 -	Build a hierarchical model which is able to model mixture models both at the local and global levels, leading to growth and instar abundance inferences at both the local and global level.

 ## References
 Marianne Alunno-Bruscia and Bernard Sainte-Marie.
 1998.
-Abdomen allometry, ovary development, and growth of female snow crab, Chionoecetes opilio (Brachyura, Majidae), in the northwestern Gulf of St. Lawrence.
+Abdomen allometry, ovary development, and growth of female snow crab, *Chionoecetes opilio* (Brachyura, Majidae), in the northwestern Gulf of St. Lawrence.
 Canadian Journal of Fisheries and Aquatic Sciences.
 55(2): 459-477. https://doi.org/10.1139/f97-241.

-J. M. (Lobo) Orensanz, Billy Ernst, David A. Armstrong, Variation of Female Size and Stage at Maturity in Snow Crab (Chionoecetes Opilio) (Brachyura: Majidae) from the Eastern Bering Sea, Journal of Crustacean Biology, Volume 27, Issue 4, 1 October 2007, Pages 576–591, https://doi.org/10.1651/S-2790.1.
+J. M. (Lobo) Orensanz, Billy Ernst, David A. Armstrong.
+2007.
+Variation of Female Size and Stage at Maturity in Snow Crab (*Chionoecetes opilio*) (Brachyura: Majidae) from the Eastern Bering Sea, Journal of Crustacean Biology, Volume 27, Issue 4(1), pp. 576–591, https://doi.org/10.1651/S-2790.1.

 Bernard Sainte-Marie, Sylvain Raymond, and Jean-Claude Brêthes.
 1995.
-Growth and maturation of the benthic stages of male snow crab, Chionoecetes opilio (Brachyura: Majidae).
+Growth and maturation of the benthic stages of male snow crab, *Chionoecetes opilio* (Brachyura: Majidae).
 Canadian Journal of Fisheries and Aquatic Sciences.
-52(5): 903-924. https://doi.org/10.1139/f95-091
+52(5): 903-924. https://doi.org/10.1139/f95-091.

 Weldon, W.F.R.
 1893.
-On certain correlated variations in Carcinus moenas.
-Proceedings of the Royal Society of London 54.
-Pp. 318-329.
+On certain correlated variations in *Carcinus moenas*.
+Proceedings of the Royal Society of London 54. pp. 318-329.